 Whenever producer Lynn Menegon is not producing news for Here & Now, she’s dancing.

-Before producing Here & Now’s culture segments, Emiko Tamagawa toured colleges and high schools with her one-woman show about the Japanese-American internment before turning to radio.
+Emiko Tamagawa produces Here & Now’s culture segments.
+Before turning to radio, she toured colleges and high schools with her one-woman show about the Japanese-American internment.
+She studied psychology and drama at Yale and Brandeis.
 Read more

 Jill Ryan produces radio for Here & Now.